LivePersonInc/developer-center/pages/documents/HistoricalData/MessagingInteractionsAPI/methods/conversations.md

-responseTime| Response time| container dialogs  | Contains information about the different dialogs for the current conversation. | container intents  | Contains information about the intents that relate to the current conversation. | container
+responseTime| Response time| container dialogs  | Contains information about the different dialogs for the current conversation. | container intents  | Contains information about the intents that relate to the current conversation. | container pageView  | Contains information about the web pages that the consumer visit in the time frame of 12 hours before the conversation started till 12 hours after the conversation ended. | container

 _Conversation info_